 It is noteworthy that he had noticed danger of Topical Steroids, Protopic and Neoral early on in his career.
 This fact must make you realize his diagnostic ability.
 If you were seen by him, you’d feel safe with his skilled accurate diagnosis and observations, however, since it is difficult to come to Japan to be seen by him for people in foreign countries, and his books haven’t been translated to other languages yet, I’ll keep sharing detailed information of his method for such sufferers and patients who can’t meet experienced dermatologists for TSW.

-Well, in the hospital, Inpatients are discharged from hospital 45 to 90 days later usually.
+Well, in the hospital, inpatients are discharged from the hospital from 45 to 90 days later usually.
 Before leaving, they often visit other inpatients’ rooms to encourage so I had seen their conditions were VERY good then, in fact, it was hard to find out affected parts on them.
 I realized that healing tended to happen at the very end of the process but it was much faster than I expected.

 Today, I’ll try to explain about moisturizers subjected above to accomplish NMT but this is only for people who set themselves seriously to ‘No Moisturizing Treatment (NMT)’.

-It is VERY tough for the time being because you have to dry your dry skin and it looks like as if the symptom got worse from the first stage to the very end of one in NMT.
+It is VERY tough for the time being because you have to dry your dry skin and it looks as if the symptom got worse from the first stage to the very end of one on NMT.
 Dry skin covered with a lot of crusts looks like horrible aggravation sometimes for us, meaning for non-professionals, but the symptom is the process of healing.